mf2ed/mf2ed.github.io/_posts/2023-06-20-monster-math.md

 - Why is the +3 magic armor not a level 16 item?

 The levels 16 to 18 is the longest stretch where Creature AC is in the lead, due to the late addition of the +3 magic armor.

+## Strike Attack Bonus
+The rules for a creature's attack bonus are also very simple:
+- Strike Attack Bonus starts at +7, and increases with the level of the creature.
+- Every even level, the Attack Bonus increases by an additional +1.
+- If a creature has a High Attack Bonus, increase it by 2.
+If a creature has Extreme Attack Bonus, increase it by 4.
+  - Except at level 11, where it is increased by 5, for some reason.

+Thesse seem very similar to the rules for AC, except a High Attack Bonus increases it by 2 instead of 1, and I seem to have forgotten to mention a Low attack bonus.
+This is because a Low Attack Bonus follows its own, slightly different, rules.
+If you have a Low Attack bonus, the rules are instead as follows:
+- Low Strike Attack Bonus starts at +5, and increases with the level of the creature.
+- Everly third level, starting at level 2, it increases by an additional +1.

+We will later see that this Low Attack progression corresponds to the progression of spell attacks.

+### Player Characters
+Again, how does a martial PC keep up with this?
+Again a creature without a low attack bonus will increase theirs by +10 throughout the 20 levels of play.
+But this time we note that PCs _also_ increase their attack bonus by an additional +10.
+- Players get +3 due to magic items.
+- Players get +4 due to weapon proficiency increase.
+- Players get +3 due to ability increases, including an Apex item.